Joe Milazzo II, PERTA executive director

 His primary role is to accelerate success on key priorities for our growing region by bringing the business community together and leveraging its strength, voice, and focus.

 Joe holds master’s degrees in both business management and civil engineering from NC State University and a bachelor’s degree in civil engineering from Penn State.
-He has been a licensed professional engineer in North Carolina for more than two decades, and a registered lobbyist in North Carolina for nearly 20 years.
+He has been a licensed professional engineer in North Carolina since 1998, and a registered lobbyist in North Carolina for more than 20 years.

 Jacob RiggRTA membership operations coordinator